Climate change and COVID-19

 We know exactly what needs to be done to slow climate change.

-It has been a hundred years since the world faced a pandemic like COVID-19, since then the our societies have changed enormously, our population has increased enormously, our civilisation has changed enormously; we are feeling our way through the pandemic.
+It has been a hundred years since the world faced a pandemic like COVID-19, since then the our civilisation and our societies have changed enormously, our population has increased enormously; we are feeling our way through the pandemic.

 What has been the human response to the two threats?
 Minimal action over the 40 or more years in which the magnitude of the climate change threat has been recognised; huge and immediate action at great economic and social cost in response to COVID-19.